General Instructions

 Percussionists are encouraged to perform on at least two of the three following instruments: timpani, marimba, and snare.
 String players are encouraged to memorize.

-If you have questions in the Winds and Percussion area or would like to schedule an optional ZOOM session, please contact:
+If you have questions in the Winds and Percussion area, please contact:

 Rhythm Section – Please demonstrate your ability to play within a rhythm section of a small jazz combo and/or large jazz ensemble.
 Play-along tracks can be used.
 Improvisation is always welcome but not mandatory.